misev/arw_compressor/README.md

 To compress, use
  $ arw_compress.sh filename.ARW

-This should create a filename.ARW.flifraw that's generally 50-75% the size of the .ARW file.
+This should create a filename.ARW.jxlraw that's generally 50-75% the size of the .ARW file.

 To recover your original .ARW file:
- $ arw_decompress.sh filename.ARW.flifraw
+ $ arw_decompress.sh filename.ARW.jxlraw

 LICENSE